brandonrbreeze/cse15l-lab-reports/lab-report-3-week-5.md

     technical/biomed/1471-2121-2-12.txt:        p14 Arfgene [ 2]. p14 Arfbinds to and sequesters mdm2,
     technical/biomed/1471-2164-4-6.txt:        http://www.cstl.nist.gov/biotech/strbase/fbicore.htm.

+- For this example I chose to use -r on a very  intreesting looking path that uses the * to expand out each directory and file.
+It seems iteresting to using because -r already searches recursivly.

 **grep -r "fbi"**

     brandonbreeze@brandons-air skill-demo1 % grep -r "fbi"